Minimum 4 letters

 In 1987, the museum’s technical services were transferred to a new building next to the Necropolis.
 This allowed the exhibition areas to be expanded and a new temporary exhibition room to be opened.
 In 1993, the museum underwent a wide-ranging museographic reform and its accessibility was improved.

-The refurbishment of the museum required the removal of most of the collection.
-Only the Mosaic of the Fish remains protected inside the building.
+The museum's renovation work meant the closure of the building to the public, as well as the transfer of most of the collection.
+Only the Mosaic of the Fish has been kept inside the building at plaça del Rei.

 We are workig on the renovation and refurbishing of the Archaeological Museum.